-- 1. To define the location, design and operating procedures to be used in the landfill disposal of nonhazardous solid waste generated at the Meadowbank Mine; - 2.
+- 1. To define the location, design and operating procedures to be used in the landfill disposal of non-hazardous solid waste generated at the Meadowbank Mine; - 2.
 To define acceptable/non-acceptable types of solid waste to be placed in the Meadowbank landfill; and - 3.
 To define operating and monitoring requirements for the landfill.

-This updated version of the Landfill Design and Management Plan was developed in March 2017 in concordance with the water license requirement and updated in March2021to include new sub-landfills location.
+This updated version of the Landfill Design and Management Plan was developed in March 2017 in concordance with the water license requirement, updated in March 2021 to include new sub-landfills location and in March 2024 to include information regarding progressive closure and closure.
 This document will supersede all previous Landfill Design and Management Plans created by Agnico Eagle.